 Empire Communications is a proud member of the Windsor-Essex Regional Chamber of Commerce.
 Please click on their logo to be taken directly to their website.

-ECI is honoured to be an award category winner at the Windsor-Essex Regional Chamber of Commerce’s 28th
+In 2007, ECI was honoured to win Small Business of the Year at the Windsor-Essex Regional Chamber of Commerce’s 28th Annual Business Excellence Awards.

 Here is an excerpt, written by Chris Athavale…